Daytron/SimpleDialogFX/README.md

 setFont(String font_family, int font_size)
 setFont(String header_font_family, int header_font_size, String details_font_family, int details_font_size)
 ```
+##### Responses
+The list of all available dialog responses:
+- OK
+- CANCEL
+- YES
+- NO
+- CLOSE (When user clicks dialog's close button instead)
+- SEND
+- NO_RESPONSE (Default value until the user iteracts with it)

 ##### Misc
 UI components can be extracted, allowing you to customize the dialog as you see fit.